mtripg6666tdr/candyget/README.md

 // equals
 candyget.head(URL, RETURN_TYPE, OPTIONS, BODY);
 ```
-Note that by using these shorthand functions, TypeScript users can benefit in many ways by type checks.
+By using these shorthand functions, TypeScript users can benefit in many ways by type checks.
 (For example, if you use `candyget.post` TypeScript throws an error unless you specify the request body)

 ## Response body validation (for TypeScript users)